Riot Foods co-founder and former CEO Ryan Kamins wants to return to run the company

 "Whatever the result of these, I will continue to help and support Art, the remaining staff, and the remaining board, as best I can to turn the business around and trade indefinitely."

-Riot Foods was founded by Kamins and reality TV star Art Green in 2014.
+Riot Foods, which makes cereals and dried meat snacks, was founded by Kamins and reality TV star Art Green in 2014.

 Kamins resigned as chief executive in November citing severe alcohol addiction, and that he had checked himself into a rehab facility.

-The company is currently finalising a deed of company arrangement between creditors and the company's directors which will see the business continue to trade and handed back to management to run, with administrator assistance.
+The Auckland company is currently finalising a deed of company arrangement between creditors and the company's directors which will see the business continue to trade and handed back to management to run, with administrator assistance.

-The Auckland company was placed in voluntary administration in early February after damage to a manufacturing plant left it desperate for cash.
+The company was placed in voluntary administration in early February after damage to a manufacturing plant left it desperate for cash.

 Administrator Iain McLennan of McDonald Vague said there were no plans for Kamins to return to run Riot Foods but would assess any proposals on merit.